 But, this trip also exposed us to four-ish hours of the driver’s personal music selection, which turned out to be a CD with a mix of Afrikaans-, German-, and English-language gospel music.
 After the third time listening to the same ten tracks, it dawned on us that we were in this for the long haul.

 When we eventually arrived at Thesen Island, home for our stay in Knysna, we’d lost track of how many loops of the CD had played.
 But, one thing’s for sure, Gott ist wundervoll!

-Life on Thesen Island
+Where to Watch Rugby in Knysna and Life on Thesen Island

 Thesen Island sits in the middle of Knysna Harbor, connected to the mainland by a narrow, drivable causeway.
 As a gated resort community, it’s part Balboa Island, part Coronado, and part Memberberries (i.e. “Member feeling safe?” / not-so-subtle, post-Apartheid dog whistles).